WHERE SENSTAR CONSTRAINS

 Questions before you switch from Senstar Symphony

-Senstar Technologies (NASDAQ: SNT) is an Ottawa-headquartered perimeter-intrusion detection (PIDS) specialist - fence-mounted, buried-cable, microwave and fibre-optic sensors with a 44-year pedigree (Sentrax, 1982).
+Senstar Technologies (NASDAQ: SNT) is an Ottawa-headquartered perimeter-intrusion detection (PIDS) specialist - fence-mounted, buried-cable, microwave and fibre-optic sensors with a 45-year pedigree (Sentrax, 1981).
 Magal Security Systems divested its projects division in June 2021 (~US$35M) and renamed the residual public company to Senstar Technologies (Senstar was already its wholly-owned subsidiary), then redomiciled from Israel to Ontario, Canada effective 18 March 2024.
 The VMS, Symphony, came in via the April 2016 Aimetis acquisition (Waterloo, Ontario; ~US$14M enterprise value) and remains a Windows-server VMS attached to the perimeter-detection portfolio.
 That bundle is a genuine fit for airports, prisons, substations, military bases and other PIDS-led critical-infrastructure deals - we are not arguing against Senstar there.

 For specialist perimeter analytics on the camera image itself (line-cross, perimeter intrusion detection), AI search covers the common cases.
-For deep perimeter-detection physics (cable-borne vibration, fence disturbance, microwave beam-break, buried-cable volumetric) Senstar sensors stay in place and feed TetherX over the alarm channel - we do not try to replace the PIDS hardware.
+For deep perimeter-detection physics (cable-borne vibration, fence disturbance, microwave beam-break, buried-cable volumetric) Senstar sensors stay in place and feed TetherX over the alarm channel - we do not try to replace the perimeter-sensor hardware.

-Senstar Symphony is sold as a Windows-server VMS with per-channel licences, typically through specialist perimeter-detection resellers - pricing varies considerably by region and project size; expect enterprise-VMS-comparable numbers with the perimeter stack on top.
-TetherX is an annual platform subscription priced by channel count through your channel partner, with cloud recording, AI search and ARC integration as optional per-camera services - no Windows server tax, no perimeter-vendor bundle.
+TetherX is an annual platform subscription priced by channel count (from £80/site/year) through your installer partner, with cloud recording, AI search and ARC integration as optional per-camera services - no Windows server tax, no perimeter-vendor bundle.

 Yes.
 30-day free trial through an integrator partner with a TetherBox, full platform access.
 Extensions on request.